 - a.
 Implement the institution's Quality Enhancement Plan, Panther PATHways: Increasing Attainment through Access - b.
 Broaden advising services by assigning program-specific faculty mentors - c.
 Expand the College's Early Alert System to include a case management model of service delivery - d.
-Develop and implement a comprehensive financial aid and admissions communication plan to ensure that students are aware of documents needed to complete applications and to inform them when documents are received and processed
+Develop and implement a comprehensive financial aid and admissions communication plan to ensure that students are aware of documents needed to complete applications and to inform them when documents are received and processed - e.
+Create an office dedicated to coordinating and providing support services for dual enrollment students and partnerships with area high schools

-Formulate Responsive Programs that Meet Community Needs
+2 Formulate Responsive Programs that Meet Community Needs

-- Develop initiatives to include pathway connections for middle/high school students interested in enrolling at SFSC - b.
+- a.
+Develop initiatives to include pathway connections for middle/high school students interested in enrolling at SFSC - b.
 Establish new educational partnerships that support SFSC programs - c.
 Increase the number of evening and weekend course offerings - d.
 Align budget allocation with new program development, program review, and physical facilities - e.
-Establish new healthcare programs to meet community needs - f.
+Establish new healthcare and technical programs, including short-term credentials, to meet community needs - f.
 Conduct an analysis of facility utilization and align the College's master facilities plan with instructional delivery and community needs - g.
 Design ongoing vibrant cultural arts programming to appeal to residents of the SFSC service area and visitors